Charity Woodrum,

 After losing her son Woody, Charity dreamed of honoring him by offering financial support and mentorship to students in his name.

 The Woody’s Stars Fund of The Oregon Community Foundation supports college students as they follow their own dreams of succeeding in STEM.
 This fund would not be possible without the support of Sandy Cummings (director of Space, Hope and Charity), Kathy Deggendorfer (founder of the Roundhouse Foundation), and Dr. Scott Fisher.
+Students will receive financial support and mentorship for all four years of their undergraduate degree.

 You can be part of Woody's Stars by clicking "donate" below.